San Pedro de Atacama is the best access point to Atacama Desert, one of the most unique places on earth.

 Valle de la Muerte is one of the most beautiful places you can hope to see in this part of the world.
 If you have a picture in your head of a desert that is mostly made of sand, you will find it there.
 It’s literally 5 minutes outside of town, and the sights are just incredible – it is surrounded by volcanoes!

 Tours to Death Valley depart regularly from town.
-You can go horse riding there – check out this tour – or even sandboarding (more about that below).
+You can go horse riding or even sand boarding there (more about that below).

 By the end of it, you are covered in sand (I think it took me a few days and multiple showers to finally get rid of it).